jayantgautam/BOC-by-jayant-gautam/README.md

 Follow the on-screen instructions to play

-# HOW TH GAME WORK'S
+# HOW TH GAME WORKS

 Players choose positions from 1 to 9